Contact Investigation Coverage

 Reporting Frequency

-Contact investigation is an important first step both for active case finding and TPT.
-CI identifies people recently exposed to TB with a high risk of developing TB disease or TB infection and can help reduce the spread of TB in a community.
-As much as 5% of the contacts of TB cases can have active TB disease.
+CI is an important first step both for active case finding and TB preventive treatment (TPT).
+CI identifies people recently exposed to TB with a high risk of developing TB disease or TB infection (TBI) and can help reduce the spread of TB in a community.
+As much as 5% of the contacts of people with TB can have active TB disease.
 This indicator measures the ability of NTPs to systematically identify and evaluate contacts of bacteriologically confirmed pulmonary TB patients for active TB and TBI.

-Contact investigations are poorly implemented in many countries and without immediate improvement will result in underachievement of the United Nations High Level Meeting targets.
-Contact investigation coverage is one of the top 10 indicators of the WHO End TB Strategy with a recommended target level of 90% by 2025.
+CI coverage is one of the top 10 indicators of the WHO End TB Strategy with a recommended target level of 90% by 2025.

 Indicator Visualizations